harendra-kumar/concise-haskell/preface.rst

 when he needs it.
 It tries to present the minimal concepts which are relevant to a user of the language and avoids explaining detailed rationale, theoretical underpinnings, background or pedagogic material unless when necessary.
-The descriptions of concepts are not formal in any sense, they are only for an intuitive understanding of the concepts.
+Essential concepts are separated from deeper treatments where necessary.
+The descriptions of concepts are not formal or rigorous in any sense, they are only for an intuitive understanding of the concepts.

 Note on Jargon
 --------------

-Haskell provides several dimensions of abstraction.
+Haskell provides several dimensions of abstraction and beautiful mathematical concepts that fit together elegantly.
 To think about the concepts systematically it is important to get familiarised with the vocabulary and know the precise meanings of the terms involved.

-This text tries to avoid jargon where possible but many terms which allow you to express concepts in a concise and clear manner are necessary.
-We define the term before it is used so that you have an idea what it means.
+This text tries to avoid jargon where possible but many terms that allow you to express concepts in a concise and clear manner are necessary.
+We define the terminology succinctly in each chapter.
+Sometimes terms are included just so that the reader is able to understand other material on the topic, e.g. the GHC manual.

-By defining all the necessary vocabulary in a succinct manner it also allows you to read any other documentation on Haskell (e.g. GHC manual) with ease.